 • allergy;

-Dioxidine is contraindicated in pregnant and lactating women, since it has the ability to be absorbed into the bloodstream and negatively affects the development of the fetus, and is also excreted in breast milk.
-In addition, it is not recommended to carry out drug treatment for children and adolescents under 18 years of age.
+Dioxidin is contraindicated in pregnant and lactating women, as it has the ability to be absorbed into the blood and has a negative effect on the development of the fetus, and is also released from breast milk.
+In addition, it is not recommended to treat children and adolescents under 18 years of age with the drug.

 • individual intolerance to quinoxaline derivatives;

-How to use the solution correctly: rinsing the nose, inhalation
+How to use the solution correctly: nasal rinsing, inhalation

-Dioxidine is used for inhalation or as a sinus rinse.
-In this case, the medicine can be diluted with water for infusion or with saline.
-The proportions depend on the concentration of the substance: 1% solution must be diluted 1: 2, and 2% - 1: 4.
+Dioxidin is used for inhalation or as a sinus rinse.
+In this case, the medicine can be diluted with water for infusion or saline solution.
+The proportions depend on the concentration of the substance: a 1% solution must be diluted 1:2, and a 2% solution - 1:4.

-For rinsing, take a pipette or a small enema.
-It is necessary to instill or slowly pour the resulting solution into each nasal passage at least 50 ml.
-In this case, you need to tilt your head to one side.
+For rinsing, you should take a pipette or a small enema.
+It is necessary to instill or slowly pour the resulting solution into each nasal passage of at least 50 ml.
+In this case, you need to tilt your head to the side.
 Pouring the solution into one nostril, release it through the other and vice versa.
 This should be done once a day.
-Preferably before bedtime.
+Preferably before bed.

 For inhalation, you also need to prepare the medicine in the required proportion.
 It is better to use the drug at a concentration of 1%.

-Next, you should dilute Dioxidin with saline 1: 3 and carry out the procedure for 3 minutes 2 times a day for 3 days.
-It is most convenient to use a nebulizer, but a regular inhaler will work as well.
+Next, you should dilute Dioxidin with physiological solution 1:3 and carry out the procedure for 3 minutes, 2 times a day for 3 days.
+It is most convenient to use a nebulizer, but a regular inhaler will also work.

 What drugs can replace Dioxidin

-The drug Dioxidin has no analogues, but there are some drugs that are similar in action that can replace it.
+The drug Dioxidin has no analogues, but there are some medicines, similar in action, which can replace it.

 Name Release form Active substance Indications Contraindications Age restrictions average price